How Luxury Hotels Reach Affluent Travelers They Do Not Already Know: Third-Party Audience Access in Luxury Hospitality

 That question has one operational answer at commercial scale in luxury hospitality: access to a third-party permission-based audience of verified affluent travelers assembled independently of OTA transaction history and deployed directly on behalf of the hotel.

-This mechanism is also not lifecycle email marketing.
+This mechanism is not lifecycle email marketing.
 Lifecycle email marketing activates a hotel’s existing guest database.
 Third-party verified audience access introduces the hotel to prospective guests who have no prior relationship with the property.
 The first is retention and conversion of known guests.
 The second is new guest acquisition from outside the hotel’s current reach.

 This mechanism is not purchased-list email.
 Purchased lists are transferred lists of unknown consent quality, deployed by the buyer or its email platform.
 AGR’s model does not transfer the database to the hotel.
 AGR maintains custody of the audience, segments it internally, and deploys the hotel message only to permission-based recipients who opted in to receive luxury travel content from AGR.
 The category is not list rental, list purchase, CRM append, or cold email.
 It is controlled deployment through an established permission-based luxury travel audience.